NathStevo97/NathStevo97/README.md

 Programming-wise I primarily work with Python, which I have done since my time at university studying Physics; where I graduated with First Class Honours :mortar_board:

-- 🔭 I’m currently working on renewing my Terraform Associate certification and working on the AWS Solution Architect Associate certification.
+- 🔭 I’m currently working on renewing my Terraform Associate certification and CKAD certification.
 - 🌱 I’m currently on a project for a public sector via [Opencast Software](https://opencastsoftware.com/), supporting the enhancements of a widely-used application process.
 - 📖 I'm currently reading Peaky Blinders - The Real Story of Birmingham's most notorious gangs
 - 😄 Pronouns: He/Him